pedro-acunha/SHEEP/README.md

 You can read the paper here: https://arxiv.org/pdf/2204.02080.pdf .

 ## How to use
-This work was made using Python and Jupyter Notebook.
+This work was made using Python and Jupyter Notebooks.
 For better visualisation and interactivity, use Jupyter Notebook.
 The code is ready to be used and reproduced the results in the paper.
-If you use it with a different dataset, please remember that the models are optimised for our problem.
-Do not forget to adapt them to your personal needs.
+If you use it with a different dataset, please remember that the models are optimised for SDSS DR15+WISE.
+Do not forget to change them according to your dataset.

 ### Data